suriyadeepan/suriyadeepan.github.io/_posts/2017-01-07-unfolding-rnn.markdown

 ## Going Deeper

 We need to be careful visualizing depth in an RNN.
 An RNN when unrolled can be seen as a deep feed-forward neural network.
-From this perspective, depth equals the number of timesteps.
-Now consider a single timestep 't'.
+From this perspective, depth equals the number of time steps.
+Now consider a single time step 't'.

 ![](/img/rnn/depth.png)